waysiderose/gisprojects/mapbox/custom_mapbox_style_workflow.md

 # Custom Basemap using Mapbox

-Mapbox is a highly customizable GIS system that is used by <a href="https://www.mapbox.com/showcase">many companies</a> for customizable mapping and GIS.
+Mapbox is a highly customizable GIS system that is used by <a href="https://www.mapbox.com/showcase">many companies</a> for customizable mapping and integrated GIS services.

 Purpose: Create a customized basemap in Mapbox and import into ArcGIS Online.